Amendment Nos. 19 and 20 are related and will be taken together.

 This is the first time in the history of our State that we have endeavoured to use public health legislation to address issues in respect of alcohol.
 It is, therefore, a groundbreaking measure.
 For the very first time in our history, we are legislating for alcohol as it affects our health and it is right and proper that we do so.
 We know that we have a relationship with alcohol in this country that is not good, damages our health, harms our communities and harms many families.
 The measures in this Bill will make a real difference to changing the culture of drinking in Ireland over a period of time.

 I acknowledge the many Members of this Oireachtas who worked to make it a reality.
-I congratulate and commend Deputy Marcella Corcoran Kennedy for her great leadership on this issue.
+I congratulate and commend Deputy Marcella Corcoran Kennedy on her great leadership on this issue.

 I thank those in the Gallery and watching at home who make up Alcohol Action Ireland and the public health lobby.
 The alcohol lobby often gets a really loud hearing but these guys showed their resilience in making sure the public health lobby got a hearing as well.
 We are here today because of their work and dedication.